YangCatalog/admin_ui/README.md

 Last tab allows users to manually run some of the scripts that can be selected from the list.
 Each script has its own arguments, which can be set by user.
 Script itself and also each of the arguments has its own help message (on mouse hover on argument default value) to help the user better understand their meaning.
 List of scripts that can be executed:

--   **populate** - This script runs first a runCapabilities.py script to create a JSON files which are used to populate confd database.
+-   **populate** - Populate modules from a directory to Redis.
--   **runCapabilities** - Parse modules on given directory and generate JSON with module metadata that can be populated to confd database.
+-   **parse_directory** - Parse modules in a given directory and generate a JSON with module metadata that can be populated to Redis.
--   **draftPull** - Pull the latest ietf files and add them to github if there are any new ietf draft files.
-If thereare new RFC files it will produce automated message that these need to be added to yangModels/yang github manualy.
+-   **draftPull** - Pull the latest IETF files and upload them to Github.
+If there are new RFC files, produce an automated message that these need to be added to the yangModels/yang repository manualy.
--   **draftPullLocal** - Run populate script on all ietf RFC and DRAFT files to parse all ietf modules and populate the metadata to yangcatalog if there are any new.
--   **openconfigPullLocal** - Run populate script on all openconfig files to parse all modules and populate the metadata to yangcatalog if there are any new.
+-   **draftPullLocal** - Populate all new IETF modules from RFCs and I-Ds.
+-   **openconfigPullLocal** - Populate all new Openconfig modules.
+-   **ianaPull** - Populate all new IANA modules.
--   **statistics** - Run the statistics on all yang modules populated in yangcatalog.org and from yangModels/yang repository and auto generate html page located at [yangcatalog.org/statistics.html](https://yangcatalog.org/statistics.html).
+-   **statistics** - Generate the statistics page located at [yangcatalog.org/statistics.html](https://yangcatalog.org/statistics.html).
--   **recovery** - This serves to save or load all information in yangcatalog.org to json in case the server will go down and we would lose all the information we have got.
-Saving makes a GET request to file with name that would be set as a argument or it will be set to a current time and date.
-Load will read the file and make a PUT request to write all data to yangcatalog.org.
+-   **recovery** - Load or restore YANG Catalog's modules and vendors databases.
+The file name defaults to the current date and time when saving, and to the last existing backup when loading.
 -   **elkRecovery** (deprecated) - AWS provides Elasticsearch service and therefore this is managed by AWS at the moment
--   **elkFill** - This serves to save or load all information in yangcatalog.org in ELK in case the server will go down and we would lose all the information we have got.
+-   **elkFill** - Sets up all modules to be reprocessed by Elasticsearch.
+-   **redis_users_recovery** - Load or restore the user database.
--   **resolveExpiration** - Resolve expiration metadata for each module and set it to actual state in confd if changed.
+-   **resolveExpiration** - Resolve expiration metadata for each module and set it to actual state in Redis if changed.
+-   **reviseSemver** - Revise the derived semantic version of modules.

 #### Usage